Skip to main content

 • Has the cancer spread to the nearby lymph nodes or to distant organs?

-The stage of bladder cancer is based on the results of physical exams, biopsies, and imaging tests (CT or MRI scan, x-rays, etc.), which are described in Tests for Bladder Cancer, as well as the results of surgery
+The stage of a bladder cancer is based on the results of physical exams, biopsies (from a cystoscopy or TURBT), and imaging tests (CT or MRI scan, x-rays, etc.), which are described in Tests for Bladder Cancer.
+The results of surgery (a partial or radical cystectomy), if it has been done, can also be used to help determine the stage of the cancer.

 Understanding your bladder cancer stage